 When the muscles are at rest, the muscle tissue and connective tissues, which surround the muscles are reduced slightly in size.
 When you warm up the muscles by physical work, they become more flexible.
 A low load of muscle and tendon tissue at the beginning of the warm-up, which gently intensifies will provide a controlled and increased flexibility.
 Muscle and tendon tissue will hereby be ready for more intensive use.

-When we warm-up, there will be a temperature increasing, which occurs as a result of the increased blood circulation in the body in general and particularly in the active muscle groups.
+When we warm up, there will be a temperature increase, which occurs as a result of the increased blood circulation in the body in general and particularly in the active muscle groups.
 The temperature increasing will get chemical processes in the muscles to be quicker.
 This affects among other things the activity in the nervous paths, which controls and activates the muscles in a positive direction.

 When the muscles begin to work, increases the need for oxygen to the muscles considerably.
 Since the oxygen carries with the blood, the conditions for optimal blood circulation must be present.
 At rest, the blood vessels out to the muscles are partially closed, and the blood circulation is slow.
 If we suddenly begin to work more or hard, it takes some time before the blood circulation increases in proportion to the Oxygen demand.